LLNL/Caliper/README.md

 Caliper is a generic context annotation system.
-It serves as an abstraction layer between applications and performance tools, providing a clean and easy-to-use interface for application developers to express application semantics that can be used by tools and auto-tuners.
-In addition, Caliper provides performance profiling and tracing capabilites on its own.
+It serves as an abstraction layer between applications and performance tools, providing a clean and easy-to-use interface for application developers to express application semantics in a tool-agnostic way.
+These annotations can then be used for a variety of performance engineering use cases (e.g., performance monitoring, profiling, tracing, and auto-tuning).

 Released under a BSD license, `LLNL-CODE-678900`.
 See `LICENSE` file for details.